redeem4/Care_Corner/care-corner-api/README.md

 _Note_: on MacOS you may have to prefix with `TMPDIR=/private$TMPDIR docker-compose up`

+This will fire up three containers, localstack, the care corner api, and a mysql database.

 Now connect to the care-corner-api docker container:

       docker exec -it care-corner-api /bin/bash